johnmcfarlane/papers/c++/contractual-disappointment.md

 Unfortunately, sanitizers are far from perfect.
 Some unambiguous bugs are prohibitively difficult to detect at run-time.

-Further, sanitizers sometimes fail to instrument for UB as advertised.
+Sometimes, sanitizers fail to instrument for UB as advertised.
-For example, if the logic
-which identifies an instance of UB is located in the compiler's optimiser, then instrumentation will not occur unless the optimiser is enabled.
-For this reason, it is important to test code with settings as close as possible to production.
+For example, if the logic which recognises the possibility of UB is located in the compiler's optimiser, and if optimisation is not enabled, instrumentation may not occur.
+For this reason, it is important to test code with settings that are as close to release as possible.

 Finally, not all bugs are undefined behaviour.
 Some bugs violate only the End User Contract.